Peut-on concevoir et déployer de manière autonome, à l'aide de l'IA, un essaim de nanorobots auto-reproducteurs pour guérir le cancer ?

 Note: cumulative includes older juror opinions.
 The current session tally above is the live verdict.

-"No AI system can autonomously design or deploy functional nanobots today"
+"No current or near-term AI can autonomously design or physically deploy nanobots with molecular manufacturing precision"

 Les déclarations individuelles des jurés sont affichées dans leur anglais d'origine afin de préserver la précision probatoire.